Micro-Influencer Marketing

 PR #Hauls and #Unboxings Are More Popular Than Ever

-You don't have to look hard to find brands seeing results with seeding on TikTok and Instagram.
+You don't have to look hard to find brands seeding influencers on TikTok and Instagram.

 Just peek at any #gifted or #haul-related hashtags on either platform.